mein0819/School_District_Analysis/README.md

   ![reading scores](https://github.com/mein0819/School_District_Analysis/blob/main/readMe_Images/readingGrade_New.png)

-- Scores by School Spending: Dropping the 9th grade scores from Thomas High School had no noticible effect on the <br/>
+- Scores by School Spending: Dropping the 9th grade scores from Thomas High School had no noticable effect on the <br/>
   metrics for the spending ranges per student for the district.
 Thomas High School falls in the $631-645 range.

   Original Spending Range Metrics